ZhaoJiaxin107/UStudy/README.md

 #### List page

-* Pagination display all course information
+* Pagination display all course information which can switch the previous page, the next page, the first page, the last page and different page numbers

 * Filter free and paid courses